-- Listen to your concerns.

-- Investigate what has been happening and how often it has been

-- happening.

-Listen to all parties involved and make it clear that bullying is - unacceptable.
-Agree a range of actions, in partnership with parents and child, which are - monitored over a period of time.

-Meet with you again to discuss how things are going, and decide upon any - neet with you again to discuss now things are going, and decide upo further actions. - Record incidents and outcomes through our record system. - Provide a named person who your child can go to. - Monitor the situation carefully. - Follow the system of sanctions, in our behaviour policy.
+- Listen to your concerns. - Investigate what has been happening and how often it has been happening. - Listen to all parties involved and make it clear that bullying is unacceptable. - Agree a range of actions, in partnership with parents and child, which are monitored over a period of time. - Meet with you again to discuss how things are going, and decide upon any further actions. - Record incidents and outcomes through our record system. - Provide a named person who your child can go to. - Monitor the situation carefully. - Follow the system of sanctions, in our behaviour policy.